mlubinsky/mlubinsky.github.com/p_python/README.md

 This is how you use itemgetter when the sequence elements are dictionaries.
 It also works when the elements are tuples or lists - just pass a number index instead:

-  Same data , but as a list of tuples .
+  Same data, but as a list of tuples:
 ```
  student_rows = [
    (" Joe Smith ", " physics ", 3.7) ,